 I freeze the leftovers in 2-3 cup bags and use them as needed.
-Of course I’m at least half kidding.
+There are so many fabulous ways to use leftover pulled pork.

 If you have some leftover meat, but not quite enough, you can stretch it with some beans.
 Black beans or white beans, whatever you have on hand will help fill the enchiladas.

 Whatever you do, don’t compromise on the sauce.
 You can adjust the type of cheese to switch it up, but that creamy cheesy goodness is what brings it all together.

 Can I make these ahead of time?

 Yes!
 You can assemble them several hours to a day ahead of time.

 Just cover and refrigerate the enchiladas until you are ready to bake them.
 Pull the pan out of the refrigerator to take the chill off while the oven preheats.